la2050/archive/_projects/2016/re-make-it-la.md

   - 'Education/training '
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  Our proposal will identify 10 manufacturing companies in Los Angeles County that are ‘at risk’ for relocation.
+We seek to ‘re-tool’ these companies through new digital communications, enterprise crowdfunding, and/or management capacity so they can better understand their marketplace, increase sales and re-position the company to avert relocation and loss of manufacturing jobs in LA County.
 project_impact: >-
   ["Manufacturing activity","Employment in the creative industries","Jobs per capita","Minority- and women-owned firms","Venture capital investment"]